CLIMATE-DIAMOND/EU-CLEWS/README.md

 # EU-CLEWS
 This repository contains the EU-CLEWs model development work carried out under the Horizon-DIAMOND project.
-This reposiroty is a work in progress.
-It has two main sections: The Aggregated EU CLEWs model and the Diaggregated CLEWs model.
-The later is yet to be started.
-The former is being developed and is ints fial stages of development.
+The repository is a work in progress.
+It has two main sections: The Aggregated EU CLEWs model and the Diaggregated EU CLEWs model.
+The later, a detailed country level modelling work, is yet to be started.
+The former, a single node aggregated model for teh whole EU, is being developed and is its final stages of development.

 # Land-Water Modules